 Now, take the page you found and ask yourself the following questions:

-1. What is the title of that page?
+- What is the meta title of that page?
 (The text that appears at the top of your browser tab). — Is that title appropriately matched to the concept of the page?

 - What is the main heading of that page?
 Is it clear what the intent of this page is?

 - Would anyone search Google for a term that would result in this page being the first result?
 Or is this page part of a users natural journey to conversion on your site?

-- Read through the whole content of the page, then ask yourself, being reasonable, are you the first person to read it all?
+- Read through the whole content of the page, then ask yourself, being reasonable, were you the first person to read it all?

 This is why every page is a landing page.